gobuffalo/pop/README.md

 migrations/20170115024143_create_users.down.fizz
 ```

 The `models/user.go` file contains a structure named `User` with fields `ID`, `CreatedAt`, `UpdatedAt`, `Name`, and `Email`.
-The first three correspond to the columns commonly found in ActiveRecord models are mentioned before, and the last two correspond to the additional fields specified on the command line.
+The first three correspond to the columns commonly found in ActiveRecord models as mentioned before, and the last two correspond to the additional fields specified on the command line.
 The known types are:

 * `text` (`string` in Go)
 * `time` or `timestamp` (`time.Time`)